 Now you can match your rheostat button to your switch plates with these classic replacement dimmer knobs in a wide variety of finishes.
-Available for various brands of light dimming switches, you can choose from satin silver, chrome, grey, copper, white, light almond, ivory, red, dark brown, brown, chestnut brown, black, brass, bronze, Venetian bronze, satin bronze, or dark bronze buttons.
+Available for various brands of light dimming switches, you can choose from satin silver, chrome, grey, copper, white, light almond, ivory, red, brown, black, antique brass, bronze, Venetian bronze, satin bronze, or dark bronze buttons.

 Check the brand name on the device in the wall to confirm which brand device you have.

 - 1.5" (38.1 mm) round x .5" (12.7 mm) deep plastic replacement knobs - all finishes except white and ivory are spray-painted (knobs only manufactured in white or ivory colors)